italia/developers.italia.it/_pages/en/how-to-participate.md

           class: btn btn-outline-primary
           url: 'https://slack.developers.italia.it/'
     - title: "Participate to the public software development"
-      text: "The Developers Italia catalog includes the open source software used or released by the Public Administration.
+      text: "The Developers Italia catalogue includes the open source software used or released by the Public Administration.
 Everyone can contribute: find bugs and security issues, or propose improvements and new features.
       Starting from today, the digital public services can count also on your help"
       image: /assets/images/come-partecipo-4.svg
       buttons:
-        - label: Explore the catalog
+        - label: Explore the catalogue
           class: btn btn-primary
           url: '/en/software'
 pair-blocks:
-    - title: "Add public code to the catalog"
+    - title: "Add public code to the catalogue"
-      text: "Help populate the [catalog](/en/software) finding software released as open source by Public Administrations, or third party open source software designed for the public sector: helping the maintainers to insert a `publiccode.yml` file in their repository you will allow the
+      text: "Help populate the [catalogue](/en/software) finding software released as open source by Public Administrations, or third party open source software designed for the public sector: helping the maintainers to insert a `publiccode.yml` file in their repository you will allow the